21 Jan, 2022

 – Associate Professor Sarah Maguire, InsideOut Director

-Major University of Sydney partners in the research ecosystem include the Charles Perkins Centre, Brain and Mind Centre, Lambert Initiative, Sydney Policy Lab, the Faculty of Medicine and Health and the Faculty of Science.
+Major University of Sydney partners in the research ecosystem include the Charles Perkins Centre, Brain and Mind Centre, Lambert Initiative for Cannabinoid Therapeutics, Sydney Policy Lab, the Faculty of Medicine and Health and the Faculty of Science.

 Professor Stephen Simpson, Academic Director of the Charles Perkins Centre, said: